-Calculate the new coordinates of a point that has rotated about the z axis of the coordinate plane.
+Calculate the new coordinates of a point that has rotated about the z-axis of the coordinate plane.
 Enter the original coordinates and the total rotation to calculate the new coordinates.
 This calculator can display new coordinates by either clockwise or counter-clockwise rotation.

 New Coordinates by Rotation Formula

-The following formula can be used to calculated the coordinate point in the x-y plane that have rotated by some angle (θ) about the x axis.
-Note these formula are for clockwise rotation.
+The following formula can be used to calculate the coordinate point in the x-y plane that has rotated by some angle (θ) about the x-axis.

 - Where X is the new X coordinate